wyattscarpenter/unsong-book-fetcher/README.md

 (If you know what a package manager is, and you have one, you can try using that for the "install" steps, instead.)

-I'm not sure what the earliest calibre version that will work is — I've been able to do html to epub using 4.11, but to get epub to html (I only use this for testing purposes), I had to upgrade, in my case to 7.21.0.
+I'm not sure what the earliest calibre version that will work is — 4.11 and 7.21.0 both worked for my purposes.
 Regardless, whatever calibre you get will *probably* be fine.
 It would be nice if we could just install calibre from pypi — it's even written mostly in python!
 But it's not on there, apparently.
 If I had infinite time on this finite earth I would bug the calibre person(s) to get it on there, I think.

 All you have to do once everything is installed is run `create_unsong_book.bat`.
 This script has been cleverly engineered to be both a valid Windows batch file and POSIX shell file.
 This script installs python requirements with `pip install -r requirements.txt`, fetches the text and creates an HTML ebook with `get_unsong.py` (which will output `Unsong.html`), and converts the HTML to an epub with `ebook-convert` (which will output `Unsong.epub`).

 ## Testing

-test_suite.bat (also both a valid shell script and bat script) tests get_unsong.py for regressions, as best it can.
-It does this using test_ebook_hash.py.
+test_ebook_hash.py tests get_unsong.py for regressions, as best it can.
+It does this using file hashing.

 ## lcs.py